-This course is designed for students who are beginning to play a brass instrument or a beginning, intermediate, or advanced non-degree seeking student.
-This course is for those interested in learning brass fundamentals before moving on to MUSC-1040.
+This course is designed for students who are beginning to play a brass instrument or for the beginning, intermediate, or advanced non-degree seeking student interested in learning brass fundamentals before moving on to MUSC-1040.
 Instruction is delivered weekly in a 30-minute private lesson.
 Meeting times are arranged to fit the student's and instructor's schedules.
 A student may take this course indefinitely; however, only four (4) credits may be used towards graduation requirements.
 This course may be audited or taken for credit.

-MUSC-1040 Applied Music: Brass Instruments I
+Applied Music: Brass Instruments I

-This course is designed for students who are in the AFA music program or the AA music education program.
-This course is also for non-music majors that meet proficiency standards in a brass instrument.
+This course is designed for students who are in the AFA music program or the AA music education program or for non-music majors that meet proficiency standards in a brass instrument.
 Students must meet all course proficiencies before moving on to the next level.
 Instruction is delivered weekly in a 30-minute private lesson.
 Meeting times are arranged to fit the student's and instructor's schedules.
-Students must pass co-requisite MUSC-1000 in order to receive a passing grade in applied lessons.
+Students must pass co-requisite MUSC-1000 to receive a passing grade in applied lessons.
+(1/0/0/0/0/0/0/0/0/0)

-MUSC-1040P Applied Music: Brass Instruments Performance I
+Applied Music: Brass Instruments Performance I

 This course is designed for students who are in the AFA music performance program.
 Students must meet all course proficiencies before moving on to the next level.
 Instruction is delivered weekly in a one-hour private lesson designed to help students gain comprehensive teaching and playing skills required in the professional music industry.
 Meeting times are arranged to fit the student's and instructor's schedules.
-Students must pass co-requisite MUSC-1000 in order to receive a passing grade in applied lessons.
+Students must pass co-requisite MUSC-1000 to receive a passing grade in applied lessons.